MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/create-a-shared-mailbox.md

 ::: moniker-end

-2. Choose the shared mailbox you want to edit, then choose **Automatic replies** \> **Edit**.
+2. Select the shared mailbox you want to edit, then select **Automatic replies** \> **Edit**.

 3. Set the toggle to **On**, and choose whether to send the reply to people inside your organization or outside your organization.

 4. Enter the reply you want to send to people inside your organization.
 You can't add images, only text.

-5. If you want to *also* send a reply to people outside your organization, choose the check box, who you want to get the reply, and type the text.
+5. If you want to *also* send a reply to people outside your organization, select the check box, who you want to get the reply, and type the text.
 There's no way to only send to people outside your organization but not to people inside your organization.

-6. Choose **Save**.
+6. Select **Save**.

 ## Shared mailbox limit: 50GB